 I’ve had cognitive symptoms continuously for the last 4 years, and it tends to fluctuate hand-in-hand with psychomotor retardation, which slows my movement.
 Right now it’s particularly bad, and it feels like the lights are on very, very dimly, but nobody is home, and the doors are barricaded to keep anyone from being able to come back in.

 It’s very hard to get anything meaningful out of reading.
 It’s not so much that I can’t concentrate, because that would imply there’s attention there that I just can’t focus.
-But there’s nothing there to focus.
+But there’s nothing there to focus on.
 Okay, maybe not nothing at all, but very little.
 It’s like my head is full of mashed potatoes, but there’s too much milk in them and it’s just a shapeless blob of soggy potato.

-It makes it extra difficult to talk, because on top of psychomotor retardation slowing brain to mouth transmission and making it slow to actually get words out with any sort of fluency, assembling a thought coherently takes some mental chewing.
+It makes it extra difficult to talk, because on top of psychomotor retardation slowing brain-to-mouth transmission and making it slow to actually get words out with any sort of fluency, assembling a thought coherently takes some mental chewing.

 It’s a weird feeling, and quite the contrast to back in the day, when my baseline cognitive function was quite good.